oobecomau/desktop.gov.au/docs/blueprint/platform.md

 ### Intune - iOS

-iOS devices will be enrolled with the Intune Agency Portal to gain secure access to Agency data.
+iOS devices will be enrolled with the Intune organisation Portal to gain secure access to organisation data.

 After devices are enrolled, they become managed.
 Agencies can assign policies and apps to the device through a mobile device management (MDM) provider, such as Intune.